 Downsizing, flat sharing, subdividing rooms.
 The trend these days seems to be for the space we have to live in to get smaller and smaller.
+The question is always how to add more space when you’ve outgrown your home.
 As rents and house prices spiral in popular cities, the hard reality is that many of us are having to get used to coping with less space.
 Square footage is becoming a premium luxury that only the well-off can afford.

 The trouble is, it’s coinciding with an age where many of us have more stuff.
 As easy credit and fast fashion transform what we have available to us, it’s getting easy to feel overcrowded –and the result is the trend of a minimalist life, with the KonMari method inspiring millions of us to spend a weekend folding our entire collection of winter jumpers and asking ourselves if that tatty collection of trainers really ‘sparks joy’ in our lives.

 If you’re fortunate enough to own a home, it may still not meet your space requirements fully, or these may change over time – it’s easy to have changing needs and expanding families leading you to run out of space.
 But moving to a larger property is not necessarily always an option.
-So what do you do if you’ve outgrown your space and need to add more space?
-Here are some options to get you thinking:
+So what do you when you want to add more space when you’ve outgrown your home?
+Here are some options to get you thinking.